Expressing milk means squeezing milk out of your breasts so you can store it and feed it to your baby at a later time.

 - Try to mimic how your baby feeds – watch him closely when he feeds to see how he stimulates the let down;

 - Focus all your senses on the baby; imagine baby is close to you and sucking and cuddling with you;

 - Physical reminders may help: a photo to look at, tape recording of baby’s voice, feel and smell a clothing item of baby or a blanket;

 - If baby is close by, express while baby feeds on other side; and

 - Interrupt milk expression several times to massage breast – this will help stimulate several let downs during one session.

-Rather than spending 10min on each breast, the let down is stimulated more effectively by expressing on each breast until the milk flow decreases and then switching to the other breast repeating this several times until 20 or 30 min has passed
+Rather than spending 10 minutes on each breast, the let down is stimulated more effectively by expressing on each breast until the milk flow decreases and then switching to the other breast repeating this several times until 20 or 30 minutes has passed.